meticulousCraftman/TickerStore/README.md

 ## Super simple to use

-Ticker Store is designed to be the simplest way possible to get historical data for financial instruments.
-It has multiple sources for fetching hsitorical data and a standard output for using the data.
+TickerStore is an easy to use python library used to get historical data of financial instruments from NSE.

 ## Install